GHOST-Aram/homenest-api/docs/reviews/[properties-id]/get.md

 ## GET /reviews/properties/:propertyId

-This endpoint makes an HTTP GET request to retrieve all the reviews for the property with the specified ID.
-Upon a successful request, the server responds with a status code of 200 and a JSON object containing an array of reviews made for the specified product.
+This endpoint allows you to retrieve all the reviews for the property with the specified ID.
+Upon a successful request, the server responds with a status code of 200 and a JSON object containing an array of reviews made for the specified property.
 Each review object includes the author id, property id, review content content and creation date.

 ### Authorization
 All users including unregistered can access this endpoint.